elizabrock/software-development-curriculum/front-end-notes/angular.md

 ### Filters

-Let's filter our list of Todos.
-Add an input field where we can enter in some text.
+A filter formats the value of an expression for display to the user.
+They can be used in view templates, controllers or services and it is easy to define your own filter.
+####example:

 ```html
 <input type="text" ng-model="searchText" />